THE EAST SUFFOLK CATCHMENTS PLAN

 Ecosystem Services Opportunity Maps

 The online ecosystem services opportunity maps let you navigate your way around the catchment to explore the areas which provide the greatest potential to deliver ecosystem service improvements.
-To learn how to visit the ‘How to Use the Web maps’ page.
+To learn how to visit the ‘How to Use the web map and legends’ page.

 Ecosystem Service Descriptions